Tropical Storm Grace drenching Haiti as quake death toll tops 1,400

 The storm couldn't have come at a worse time for Haitians struggling to deal with the effects of Saturday's 7.2 magnitude temblor.

-Forecasters said Grace was moving near or over the Tiburon Peninsula of Haiti early Tuesday on a forecast track expected to take it between southeastern Cuba and Jamaica by Tuesday afternoon.
-It had top sustained winds of 40 mph and was headed west at 14 mph.
+Forecasters said Grace was on a forecast to take it near the northern coast of Jamaica Tuesday afternoon.
+It had top sustained winds of 40 mph and was headed west at 16 mph.

 The Miami-based hurricane center said Grace could be near hurricane strength when it approaches Mexico's Yucatan peninsula late Wednesday or early Thursday.